A Weekend Guide to Leeds: Highlights and Hidden Gems

 Having lived in Leeds for 5 years, it is a UK city that will always have a place in my heart.
 In that time I have managed to discover the very best of the city, which I am now compiling into this definitive weekend Leeds guide.
 There is so much more to Leeds than meets the eye, but it’s a case of knowing where to look.
 From the incredible indie food scene to the vibrant markets and historical arcades, Leeds is oozing with colour and character.

 So if you’re planning a trip to Leeds any time soon, you’re in the right place.
-In partnership with Visit Leeds, this guide and itinerary covers my favourite restaurants, free activities, unique offerings, best shopping spots and historical hidden gems.
+In partnership with Visit Leeds, this guide and itinerary covers my favourite restaurants, free activities, unique offerings, best shopping spots, best hotels in Leeds and historical hidden gems.

 Victoria Quarter Leeds dome The Travelista travel blogger